CIERA-Northwestern/REACHpy/README.md

 cd Module_1/
 ```

-6. Start jupyter notebook with the desired section.
+6. Start Jupyter notebook with the desired section.
 For example, for Section 1:
 ```
 jupyter notebook Section_1_Intro_to_Python.ipynb
 ```

+7. When using Jupyter, wget commands are unnecessary.
+All data files should be in the same directory as the ipynb file, or in a data subdirectory.

 ### Prerequisites